ruuvi/ruuvi-sensor-protocols/README.md

 The decoded value is a list of decimal (`0-9`) characters.
 First number defines what kind of data the field contains.

-Offset | Possible value | Description
+Offset | Allowed values | Description
 -----|:-----:|-----------
  0 | `0-9` | Data format definition (0 = current sensor readings)
  1 | `0-9` | Temperature (1st decimal)